Fluid-Technology/style-guides/src/lenderhive_style_guide.md

 - **Mortgage Discussions:** "As a mortgage is secured against your home, it could be repossessed if you do not keep up the mortgage repayments."
 - **Interest Rate/Credit Cost Mentions:** Compliant Representative APRC example with all MCOB-required components (flag for Author to provide complete APRC)
 - **Debt Consolidation Benefits:** "Think carefully before securing other debts against your home."
-- **FCA Authorization:** Clear distinction between regulated/non-regulated services (verify with Author)
+- **FCA Authorisation Statement:** Clear distinction between regulated/non-regulated services (verify with Author)

 **Always Avoid:**
 - Discrediting other firms